 Describe any adjustments or improvements that you have made in your teaching in response to this feedback.
 (1-2 pages).

 Provide one letter of recommendation from a faculty member or full-time departmental staff member who is familiar with your teaching.
 This letter cannot be from a graduate student, even if that graduate student has a working title such as GTA coordinator.
-The letter must be signed.

 Optional: One letter of recommendation from a student who has had a course with you as his or her GTA.
 Only letters will be accepted; no type of evaluative summary may be substituted for the student letter.
-The letter must be signed.

 All letters must be received by the application deadline.
 If we receive more than one letter from a faculty member/ TA administrator or from a student, only the first letter received in each category will be included in the award committee’s packet.